Moduli spaces of semiorthogonal decompositions in families: Introduction

-Before a brief survey on the role of semiorthogonal decompositions in algebraic geometry, we discuss a prototypical example which illustrates their expected behavior in families.
+Before we describe the main results in \cref{subsection:results}, we will first discuss a prototypical example from birational geometry which illustrates the expected behaviour of semiorthogonal decompositions in smooth families, and briefly survey their role in algebraic geometry.

-\subsubsection{The geometry of $-1$-curves}
+\subsubsection{\textbf{The geometry of} \texorpdfstring{$(-1)$}{-1}\textbf{-curves}}

-By Castelnuovo's contraction theorem we have that a $-1$-curve on a surface is the exceptional curve of the blowup of another surface at a smooth point, and hence can be contracted.
+By Castelnuovo's contraction theorem, a $(-1)$-curve on a surface is the exceptional curve of the blowup of another surface at a smooth point, and hence can be contracted.
 This fact constitutes the foundation of the birational classification of algebraic surfaces.
-A classical example in this setting is that of a cubic surface: it contains precisely~27~lines, and these are all the~$-1$\dash curves on it.
+A classical example in this setting is that of a cubic surface: over an algebraically closed field, it contains precisely~27~lines, and these are all the~$(-1)$-curves on it.